 Average Salary: $67,000 – $78,360/annually, depending on location, expertise, and employer

-Job Growth: expected to grow 7% from 2020 to 2030, which is slightly higher than average
+Job Growth: expected to grow 7% from now until 2030, which is slightly higher than average

 Requirements: Bachelor’s degree in either mechanical engineering or a related subject